 Krk (pronounced like kirk) is the largest and most accessible island off the coast of Croatia.
 It’s connected to the mainland by a bridge, so you can easily get there by car or bus.
 This island has everything you need all in one place—busy beaches, secluded coves, charming villages, and buzzing bars and restaurants.

-In the ancient village of Vbrnik you’ll find some of the narrowest streets in the world, and on the tiny islet of Košljun, an insanely huge monastic library.
+In the ancient village of Vbrnik you’ll find one of the narrowest streets in the world, and on the tiny islet of Košljun, an insanely huge monastic library.
 In the western part of the island, you can hike through diverse Mediterranean forests.
 With so much to explore, the only problem you’ll have on Krk is convincing yourself to leave!

 This fishing port on the Istrian peninsula is a little off the beaten path but well-loved by backpackers and resort-goers alike.
 It has some stunning beaches, less crowded than those in Dalmatia, and an old town reminiscent of Venice.
 While you’re there, stroll along the cobbled streets and immerse yourself in the sights, sounds, and smells of a busy seaside town.
 Make sure you stop by the open-air market for some fresh produce and local treats, including fresh fish and cheeses.
+For an incredible view of Rovinj, climb the 192 steps to the top of the bell tower at the Church of St. Euphemia.

 Vis is a large and well-traveled island off the Dalmatian coast.
 Despite being a little farther from the mainland, it’s home to some of Croatia’s most appealing attractions including Stiniva beach—voted the best beach in Europe back in 2016.
 The fishing village of Komiža offers a view of traditional island culture, with old-school fishing equipment and traditional Christmas festivals.
 On neighboring Biševo, you can find the Blue Cave, an ethereal glowing grotto.